 MONITOR CALL NUMBER: The octal number of the monitor call.
 User defined monitor calls may be in the range 170-177.
-START ADDRESS: TYPE: Specify 1 if the montior call should be available to RT programs only and 16 if it also should be available to background programs.
+START ADDRESS: The octal entry point of the monitor routine.
+Specify 1 if the montior call should be available to RT programs only and 16 if it also should be available to background programs.
 The default value is 1.
 MEMORY?, IMAGE? and SAVE AREA?: Select the areas to be modified by answering each question with YES or NO. The default answer is NO.

-DEFINE-USER-RESTART-PROGRAM
+\DEFINE-USER-RESTART-PROGRAM